nxii/WatClaimCheck/README.md

 # WatClaimCheck

-This repo contains two main sub-projects:
+This repo contains information about two main sub-projects:

-1. Dataset request - form to request a copy of the WatClaimCheck dataset
+1. Dataset generation - code is under dataset_generation folder
-2. Dataset generation - code is under dataset_generation folder
+2. Models - code is under models folder

-3. Models - code is under models folder
+Additionally, it also contains information on how to request access to the dataset.

 ## Dataset request